Published by Stephen Michael Leininger in Stephen Michael Leininger · 23 September 2021

 The wedding at Cana reveals to the world the consequences of the Son of Man accomplishing his redemptive mission.
 To begin with, it would appear that Mary was used by the Holy Spirit as an instrument.
 How?
 It was in direct response to her intercession that Jesus performed this miracle, even though it was not yet his hour.
 As God, Jesus knew exactly the enormity of the consequences flowing from performing that miracle.
 As a marriage creates a one-flesh relationship between a man and a woman, the Power of Mary’s intercession causes us to ponder the Power of the one-flesh relationship between Mary and her Son.

 Without even thinking, most of us tend to be fooled by our senses.
 We believe that a one-flesh union is merely symbolic, not literal.
 Alternatively, we may limit the applicability of the phrase to a mere metaphor for sexual intercourse.
 The spirit is where the treasures of the heart are stored.
-The spiritual heart is the origin from which the overflow is sent out.
+The spiritual heart (i.e., the spirit within the spiritual soul) is the origin from which the overflow is sent out.
 We fall for this incomplete interpretation because we fail to realize that all expressions (the overflow) have both sense-able and meta-sense-able components.

 Science is now showing us the degree to which the phrase, one-flesh union, describes both theological and biological scientific truths.
-The term one-flesh is not merely a metaphor, but is literal.
+The term one-flesh is not a metaphor.
+It is literal.
 The following is not the only example of the literal meaning of the term, one-flesh.
 It is one of many examples.
 Science has now revealed that the one-flesh relationship between Jesus and Mary goes far beyond our historical understanding.
-While doing research for the Theology of Salt, I ran across a biological phenomenon known as fetal-maternal microchimerism.
+While doing research for STOSS, I ran across a biological phenomenon known as fetal-maternal microchimerism.

 Think about this: parts of the incarnate Word of God resided (and probably still reside) in Mary’s body, and vice versa.
 When we partake of the Eucharist, Jesus’ real presence within us is only temporary — until the accidents of bread and wine (Jesus’ body and blood) cease to be distinguishable.
 However, in Mary it is likely forever, because she is biologically one-flesh with her Son.
 The Doctrine of Concomitance informs us that Jesus’ body — even the tiniest part of it — can never be separated from the entire Jesus in his humanity and his Divinity.
 Could that doctrine be applicable in this circumstance?
 Could this be one of the reasons Mary was taken into Heaven body and soul?
 No part of Jesus’ body could ever be subject to cell death and decay.
 Does that apply in this case?
 If yes, what are the theological implications of that?
 We know that all created grace enters into creation via the incarnate Jesus.
 Could this be part of the mystery of Mary’s being the Mediatrix of all grace?
 I do not have those answers, but trying to answer those questions sounds intriguing.